Skip to content

 Agenda

-11:00 – Welcome and Introduction: An overview of the day and quantum sensing’s potential
+11:00 – Welcome: An overview of the day and quantum sensing’s potential

-11:15 – Progress and Path Forward – Sensing Updates from the 3 Hubs
+11:25 – Progress and path forward: Sensing updates from the 3 hubs

-This session takes an in-depth look at the progress made by three key national hubs QEPNT, QuSIT, and Q-BIOMED each driving the UK’s quantum sensing and timing agenda in distinct yet complementary ways.
+This session takes an in-depth look at the progress made by three key national hubs QEPNT, QuSIT, and Q-BIOMED – each driving the UK’s quantum sensing, imaging and timing agenda in distinct ways.
 Together, they’ll share their latest achievements, highlight ongoing work, and reveal their future plans for translating quantum science into real-world outcomes.

 • QEPNT – UK Hub for Quantum-Enabled Position, Navigation & Timing